Estate Planning in 2018 and Beyond (Updated for 2019)

 The GST tax applies to assets you leave that “skip” a generation.
 For example, if you leave assets directly to your grandchildren, bypassing their parents, you may have to pay a GST tax.
 It also applies to assets you leave to other individuals more than 37 1/2 years younger than you.
 The reason it exists is that Uncle Sam wants his share of taxes, just as if each generation had received its inheritance and paid the taxes on it.
 The GST tax is in addition to the Federal estate tax and is equal to the highest estate tax rate in effect at that time (currently 40%).

 The good news is that everyone has an exemption from the GST tax.
 The new law kept it the same as the Federal estate tax exemption.
-The GST exemption in 2018 is $11.2 million for individuals and $22.4 million for married couples, and will be adjusted annually for inflation.
-It, too, will return to the 2017 rates, adjusted for inflation, if Congress does not act by the end of 2025.
+The GST tax exemption in 2018 was $11.2 million for individuals and $22.4 million for married couples.
+It, too, is adjusted annually for inflation.
+The exemption for 2019, after the inflation adjustment, is $11.4 million for individuals and $22.8 million for married couples.
+The GST tax exemption will return to the 2017 rates, adjusted for inflation, if Congress does not act by the end of 2025.

 Annual Tax-Free Gifts

-Unrelated to the new tax law, the amount of annual tax-free gifts increased in 2018 from $14,000 to $15,000.
+Unrelated to the new tax law, the amount of annual tax-free gifts increased in 2018 from $14,000 to $15,000 and remains at $15,000 in 2019.
 Each year you can make as many tax-free gifts to as many recipients as you wish, as long as the amount does not exceed the limit set by Congress.
 If you are married, your spouse can join you.
 For example, with this increase, you and your spouse together could give $30,000 to each of your three children and five grandchildren—a total of $240,000 in tax-free gifts.
 You can also still give an unlimited amount for tuition and medical expenses if you make the gift directly to the educational organization or health care provider.

 Other Developments That Can Affect Your Estate Plan